 Averaging means employees can collectively agree to work shorter or longer hours than the Sectoral Determination allows.
 Any agreement to work longer hours means employees must get the same number of extra hours off at a later time.

 Any agreement regarding longer or shorter working hours must be in writing and should be done with the support of a trade union where possible.

-Farmworkers can agree to work up to 50 hours a week for their ordinary wages but this can only go on for four months.
-However, if the parties want to extend this arrangement, they can agree in writing to do this and they must then notify the Department of Labour of this agreement so that a 'Variation Order' is made by the Department of Labour.
+Farm workers can agree to work up to 50 hours a week for their ordinary wages but this can only go on for four months.
+However, if the parties want to extend this arrangement, they can agree in writing to do this and they must then notify the Department of Employment and Labour of this agreement so that a 'Variation Order' is made by the Department of Employment and Labour.
 In return, normal working hours must be reduced by the same amount (in other words to 40 hours) during the quiet periods.

-The employer must pay the farmworker the wage he/she would have received for his/her normal hours worked.
+The employer must pay the farm worker the wage they would have received for their normal hours worked.
 If hours have been extended and not reduced at a later stage, then the hours must be paid as overtime.